hubmartin/WS2812B_STM32F3/README.md

-# ws2812b_stm32F3
+# LowMEM ws2812b, ws2812b_stm32F3
-This is a fast implementation WS2812B library for STM32 processors.
+This is a memory and CPU efficient implementation of WS2812B library for STM32 processors.

 The example is implemented for STM32F3 line with TIM2.
 It is possible to change the code to work based on other timer or STM F1, F2 or F4 line.
 This version is using STM HAL library.